Appeal of Grades and Other Academic Grievances

 - The student must appeal the final grade in writing to the Instructor within ten (10) days of receiving the final grade.
 If the faculty member has not responded to the first level of appeal within ten (10) days, the student may proceed to level two (2).

-- If the matter is not resolved to the satisfaction of the student, the second level of appeal is for the student to submit the appeal to the department chair or program director.
+- If the matter is not resolved to the satisfaction of the student, the second level of appeal is for the student to submit the appeal to the department chair, program director, or designee.